 Below are some of the main reasons that a leopard gecko may not be pooping:

 - Temperature set wrong- Double check the tanks temperature, if it is too cold this will stop your gecko from being able to digest its food.
+I recommend getting a decent temperature and humidity sensor so like this available on Amazon.
 Have a look at this guide for optimum temperature and humidity set up.

 - A change in environment- If you have recently cleaned out the tank and moved things around it can sometimes disrupt your leopard geckos routine.
 They like to poop in the same spot.